camunda/camunda-docs-manual/content/reference/rest/task/attachment/get-task-attachment.md

 ---

-Retrieves a single task attachment by task id and attachment id.
+Retrieves a task attachment by task id and attachment id.

 # Method